-Registration forms for summer 2021 are due by May 1.
-Tuition is $200, with scholarships available and a family discount.
-High-school graduates (by first rehearsal) and above are welcome at no tuition.
-There is a $50 discount for players who registered for the cancelled 2020 season of LASYO.
+Registration forms for summer 2024, with a hold harmless agreement and a $20 registration fee, were due by May 5.
+Tuition was $200, with scholarships available and a family discount.
+High-school graduates (by first rehearsal) and above were welcome at no tuition.

 Bothwell Arts Center: 2466 8th Street (between G and H Streets), Livermore